Lossémy Karaboué

-Lossémy Karaboué (born 18 March 1988) is a Ivorian footballer who currently plays for PT Prachuap in the Thai League 1 as a midfielder.
-He has been called up to the Ivory Coast national football team but has never appeared for the team.
+Lossémy Karaboué (born 18 March 1988) is a French footballer who currently plays for Khon Kaen United in the Thai League 1 as a midfielder.

 Club career

 Karaboué began his career in the youth academy of Olympique Lyonnais.
 He primarily played with Lyon's CFA squad.
 After the 2007–08 season, he moved to the Ardennes-based side CS Sedan.
 He made his professional football debut on 29 August 2008 in a Ligue 2 match against Guingamp coming on as a substitute playing 35 minutes; the match ended in a 1–1 draw.
 He went on to start the following five matches before being relegated back to the bench as an occasional sub.

 Having agreed to a termination of his Troyes contract, Karaboué was linked with Turkish side Kayserispor.